The chemical distance in random interlacements in the low-intensity regime: A local lower bound on the chemical distance

-If we certify with high probability that for every crossing of the annulus $A_u^{j(i)}$ there are cut points of the crossings in the inner and outer sub-annuli, then different crossings of the middle sub-annulus are disjoint.
+If we certify, with high probability, that for every crossing of any annulus $A_u^{j}$ there are global cut-points of the crossings in the inner and outer sub-annuli, then different crossings of the middle sub-annulus are disjoint.
 Additionally, if we prove that all crossings of the middle sub-annulus have enough global cut-points, we obtain the desired lower bound on the chemical distance.
-By \eqref{eq:numberofcrossingsbound}, the number of such crossings is bounded by $u^{-\bet{1}-2\varepsilon}$ with high probability.
+By \eqref{eq:numberofcrossingsbound}, the number of such crossings is bounded by $u^{-\bet{1} - \bet{bet:eps}-\varepsilon}$ with high probability.

 Let $ \newbet > 0$, whose value is chosen below.
-Let $w$ be a crossing of a sub-annulus of $A^{j (i)}_u$, let $\sigma$ be the crossing time, and let $Z_w$ be the number of global cut points in $w[0,\sigma]$.
+Let $w$ be a crossing of a sub-annulus of $A^{j}_u$, let $\sigma$ be the crossing time, let $x$ be its starting point, and let $Z_w$ be the number of global cut-points in $w[0,\sigma]$.
 By Proposition~\ref{prop: RW escape} and Proposition~\ref{prop:cutdensity},

-Now, since $\bet{1}>0$, we assume the event above and consider $ U = u^{-\bet{1} - \bet{bet:eps}}$ sub-annuli crossings $w_i$.
+Now, since $\bet{1}>0$, we assume the event above, and consider all $ \mathfs{Y}$ sub-annuli crossings $w_i$ (each one starting at $x_i$).
 By~\eqref{eq:cut_density}, all these crossings have a positive density of global cut-points with probability bounded from below by:

 Substituting the value of $\bet{bet:eps}$ in the polynomial factor, we get that the exponent of $u$ above simplifies to